 While midwives around the world are guided by this definition, regulations pertaining to midwifery services will differ from one country to the next.
 Learn more about the BC Model of Practice here.

-If you are a refugee covered by the Interim Federal Health Program (IFHP) you can use the search tool below to find a midwife registered with Medavie Blue Cross in your area.
+If you are a refugee covered by the Interim Federal Health Program (IFHP) you can use the search tool below to find a midwife registered with this program in your area.

-Refugees can find information on community resources and translated handouts on the Bridge Clinic’s website.
+Refugees can find information on community resources and translated handouts on the Bridge Refugee Clinic website.

 If you are not a refugee and do not have health care coverage through BC’s Medical Services Plan (MSP), your first step is to make contact with a midwifery clinic and discuss with them the option of paying for your care privately.
 Midwives can set costs for services in various circumstances, but they cannot charge you more than they bill the government.
 Those rates are outlined on the MSP website.